robert-mcdermott/doge-report/README.md

 - `/savings/leases` - Leases that have been cancelled
 - `/payments` - Payments made by the US Government

-The utility handles pagination automatically and saves the complete dataset to a JSON file.
+The utility handles pagination automatically and saves the complete dataset to a file in the specified format (JSON or CSV).

 ## Requirements